 Prevention of Illegal Working Legislation

-In order to obtain protection against sanctions under illegal working legislation in the UK, employers are required to carry out Right to Work Checks on all prospective employees, regardless of their nationality, place of birth or race etc. If a prospective employee is subject to immigration control, the employer must ensure that the individual has the right to work in the UK and is doing so in line with their conditions of stay before commencing employment.
+There is no legal requirement for an employer to carry out Right to Work Checks (unless they hold a sponsor licence).
+However, in order to obtain protection against sanctions under illegal working legislation in the UK, employers are advised to carry out such checks on all prospective employees, regardless of their nationality, place of birth or race etc. If a prospective employee is subject to immigration control, the employer must ensure that the individual has the right to work in the UK and is doing so in line with their conditions of stay before commencing employment.
 Where an employer fails to comply with this duty they may become liable for a civil penalty.

 The law on preventing illegal working in the UK is set out in sections 15 to 25 of the Immigration, Asylum and Nationality Act 2006 (‘the 2006 Act’).
 Employers that wish to benefit from the protection of a statutory excuse in the event of a civil penalty for an illegal working offence must carry out a document check to confirm that the prospective employee has the right to work in the UK.
 This is also known as a Right to Work Check.